 Michael Ignatieff shot by Mattia Balsamini at Central European University, Budapest, 10 April 2019.

 Sitting more than half a century later in a Budapest study painted in bright February sunlight, Michael Ignatieff recollects one of the more unexpected outcomes of his father’s diplomatic coup.
 He himself was born in 1947, and I have asked him what impressions he gained as a child from those early dealings with Hungary.
-‘What I remember as a child,’ he replies, ‘is that Tito, absolute ruler of the country was so grateful to my father that he made his ocean-going tug [the Galeb – a former mine-laying ship converted into a yacht] available to us for a family holiday.
+‘What I remember as a child,’ he replies, ‘is that Tito was so grateful to my father that he made his ocean-going tug [the Galeb – a former mine-laying ship converted into a yacht] available to us for a family holiday.
 We went from Dubrovnik to Rijeka up the Adriatic coast on a trip that felt like forever, but was probably only ten days.
 I still have the most vivid memories of night-fishing with the sailors and visiting these beautiful Venetian towns before mass tourism hit the Adriatic.
 This was all thanks to Marshal Tito, who – let us be clear, was also a dictator and a tyrant – I don’t want to smooth anything over here.’

 ‘One of the reasons this “rootless cosmopolitan” accusation is so repugnant to me is that whatever George Soros is, he’s Hungarian to the tips of his fingers.’